South West of Ireland – Walking Holiday.

 • No cancellation fee applies for cancellations made 4 weeks or more in advance.

 Morning / Afternoon: Your adventure starts with a pickup in Dublin where you will meet your guide.
-Then it’s of to county Wicklow “the garden of Ireland” just south of Dublin.
-County Wicklow is known for its scenic beauty and its here where Hollywood come to make most Irish films e.g. “P.S.
+Then journey through south Dublin and into Wicklow “the garden of Ireland”.
+Wicklow is known for it’s scenic beauty and it’s here where Hollywood come to make a lot of Irish films e.g. “P.S.
 I Love You” and “Brave Heart”.
-Wicklow is a great place for many outdoor activities and its where people from Dublin like to spend their weekends exploring the hills cycling or walking before relaxing over a great meal and a fresh pint.
+Wicklow is a great place for many outdoor activities.
+It is where people from Dublin like to spend their weekends exploring the hills cycling, walking or hiking.

-Evening: When we return from our walk we have some time to relax in our accommodation before dinner and a drink in the local tavern.
+Evening: When we return from our walk we have some time to relax in our accommodation before dinner in the local pub/restaurant.

-Morning: Today after breakfast we will be travelling south all the way down to Dingle in County Kerry.
+Morning/Afternoon: Today after breakfast we will be traveling south to Dingle in County Kerry.
 On the way we will be take a stop to visit the picturesque town of Adare in Limerick.
 This town has to be seen to be believed with its small thatched cottages and brightly coloured buildings.
 It is home to Adare manor which was once home to Earl of Dunraven.
 We will be staying in the small fishing town of Dingle.
+We will stop here to explore this town and stretch the legs.

-Afternoon: On our way to Dingle from Adare we will stop along the way to visit the town of Annascaul which is famed for being the home town of Tom Crean, the great Irish explorer who shared voyages with Scott and Shackleton to the great Antarctic.
-On his retirement from the navy he returned home and founded a Pub called “The South Pole Inn” which is still there today.
-The guide will drop you all of at Beenbane beach so you enjoy a cliff walk in towards the village of Dingle – a fantastic way to arrive !
+Continuing on our way to Dingle we will stop again to visit the town of Annascaul which is famed for being the home town of Tom Crean.
+The great Irish explorer who shared voyages with Scott and Shackleton to the great Antarctic.
+On his retirement from the navy he returned home and founded a Pub called “The South Pole Inn”.
+We will visit the pub for a drink or a coffee.
+When we are close to Dingle the guide will drop you all of at Beenbane beach.
+From here you can enjoy a short cliff walk in towards the village of Dingle – a fantastic way to arrive !

 Evening: Dingle or “An Daingean” which is its Gaelic and original name is a fantastic small village known for its small quaint pubs, live Irish music and relaxed atmosphere.
 There is plenty to see and do in his small town with great restaurants, pubs, coffee shops, craft stores etc.

-What it is really well know for though is its friendly dolphin called “Fungie” which has been in Dingle harbour for years and visited by thousands of curious guests.
+What it is really well know for though is its friendly dolphin called “Fungie”.
+This Dolphin has been in Dingle harbour for years and visited by thousands of curious guests.
 You may also be surprised when you enter some pubs in Dingle that you can also buy a pair of shoes or get yourself a new measuring tape.

 Morning / Afternoon: After a hearty breakfast we will get ourselves ready for one of my favorite walks in this area, Mt Brandon.
 Which is named after Saint Brendan the voyager; some think he even got as far as North America. .